Competition

 credibility as a witness if the person who made the statement had been called

-as a witness shall be admissible for that purpose;
+as a witness is admissible for that purpose;

 (b) evidence